Ayush-Dube/alota_python/readme.md

 #### windows hidden files
   - Get-ChildItem -Force

+### 🔥 Pending Exploration
-- explore Qt Widget designer
+- explore Qt Widget designer--pending
+- progress bar logic in command line

+- checking if we directly go to a folder deep inside and commit form there,
+  whether any changes from out side folder files will also get added and commited.